 The cost of microneedling can vary with each clinic, depending on the level of expertise you are getting and any additional treatment.
 At Evolution MedSpa, for instance, a single microneedling session will cost around $399.
-If you combine this with a PRP facial, the total cost would be around $799.
-You may need between two to six sessions to achieve optimal results, depending on the skin condition you have, and the treatment goals you have in mind.

 Are there any side effects of microneedling treatment?